mozilla/fxa/features/FxA-54-connect-another-device-phase-3/README.md

 * Adjust.io's deeplink engine ignores previously seen devices - a new advertising ID is required for each test for the deep link to be followed.
 Instructions for clearing the advertising ID are in each section.
-* Deep links are not yet in the release channel of Firefox for Android, however, they are enabled in Firefox Beta for Android.
+* Deep links are not yet in the release channel (Firefox 54) of Firefox for Android, however, they are enabled in Firefox Beta (Firefox 55) for Android.
 To test with Firefox Beta, open the link in the SMS message with `?release=beta`.

 #### Android

-Deep links are not supported in Firefox 54 for Android.
-E2E tests of the deep link feature requires testing using Firefox 55 (Beta) for Android.
-Instructions are included to force the installation of Firefox 55.

 ##### Forget the device with Adjust
 System settings->Google->Ads->Reset advertising ID